 The accompanying unaudited condensed consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America, which contemplate the continuation of the Company as a going concern and assume realization of assets and the satisfaction of liabilities in the normal course of business.
 The Company has incurred losses from operations since inception.
-Management anticipates incurring additional losses in 2009.
+Management anticipates incurring additional losses in 2010.
 Further, the Company may incur additional losses thereafter, depending on its ability to generate revenues from the licensing or sale of its technologies and products, or to enter into any or a sufficient number of joint ventures.
 The Company has minimal revenue to date.
 There is no assurance that the Company can successfully commercialize any of its technologies and products and realize any revenues therefrom.
 The Company's technologies and products have never been utilized on a large-scale commercial basis and there is no assurance that any of its technologies or products will receive market acceptance.
 There is no assurance that the Company can continue to identify and acquire new technologies.

-Since inception through March 31, 2009, the Company had an accumulated deficit of \$6,817,425 and net cash used in operations of \$1,626,698.
-However, management of the Company believes that the funding from October, 2008 private placement of the Company's common shares (See Note 8) together with the anticipated raising of additional capital will allow them to continue operations and execute its business plan.
+Since inception through June 30, 2010, the Company had an accumulated deficit of \$8,000,708 and net cash used in operations of \$2,093,877.
+However, management of the Company believes that the funding from private placements in 2010 of the Company's common shares (See Note 8) together with the anticipated raising of additional capital will allow them to continue operations and execute its business plan.

-Management believes the Company can raise adequate capital to keep the Company functioning during 2009.
+Management believes the Company can raise adequate capital to keep the Company functioning through June 30, 2011.
 However, no assurance can be given that the Company can obtain additional working capital, or if obtained, that such funding will not cause substantial dilution to shareholders of the Company.
 If the Company is unable to raise additional funds, it may be forced to change or delay its contemplated marketing and business plan.
 Being a development stage company, the Company is subject to all the risks inherent in the establishment of a new enterprise and the marketing and manufacturing of a new product, many of which risks are beyond the control of the Company.
 All of the factors discussed above raise substantial doubt about the Company's ability to continue as a going concern.

-These unaudited condensed consolidated financial statements do not include any adjustments relating to the recoverability of recorded asset amounts that might be necessary as a result of the above uncertainty.
+The unaudited condensed consolidated financial statements included in this form 10-Q do not include any adjustments relating to the recoverability of recorded asset amounts that might be necessary as a result of the above uncertainty.